redpanda-data/connect/website/docs/components/outputs/zmq4.md

 ### `bind`

-Whether the URLs listed should be bind (otherwise they are connected to).
+Whether to bind to the specified URLs (otherwise they are connected to).

 Type: `bool`